Bylaws of the Division of Rehabilitation Psychology

 Section 1: Proposal of Amendments

-A. Amendments to this Constitution may be proposed by any member in good standing by submitting such proposal to the Executive Board in writing through the Secretary.
+A. Amendments to these Bylaws may be proposed by any member in good standing by submitting such proposal to the Executive Board in writing through the Secretary.

 B. Proposals for amendments shall be considered at the next regular meeting of the Executive Board.